 The head from the side no longer has the shape of an egg.
 This is due to the shape of the skull.
 From the side it becomes clear that our head is much larger than just our face.
 The part I have grayed out contains our brain.

 Exercise 1: Draw two skulls looking at each other.
 Maybe add text.
-If you like, make creepy drawings with one or more skulls.
+If you like, have them say something to each other in speech bubbles.

 In the next three drawings from left to right you can see how the head and face are constructed around the skull.

-Exercise 2: When drawing a head from the side you can use the basic shape of the skull as below.
+Exercise 2: Draw the basic shape of the skull with the neck as below.
 About halfway are the eyes.
 This basic shape is more difficult than the egg from the front but you really don’t have to make it very precise.
-It’s only meant to keep this in mind when drawing somebody from the side.
+It’s mainly meant to keep in mind when drawing somebody from the side.

 In the following two examples, the profiles of faces have been added: note especially the hollow between the forehead and nose and the hollow under the lower lip.
 The ears are slightly behind the middle of the head.
 Seen from the side, the neck is tilted slightly backwards.
 A gray tint (right) makes it clear where the brains are located – in a kind of slanted oval..

 Leonardo da Vinci (1452-1519) 500 years ago regularly went to the market to observe and draw all kinds of people out of curiosity.
-He drew profiles that didn’t have to be pretty, but they were surely very special.
+He preferably chose heads that weren’t very pretty, but surely very special.
 Both old men had almost or no teeth left at all (unfortunately there were no good dentists in those days) so their profile has changed a lot.
+Once you start drawing real people yourself, you’ll undoubtedly discover all sorts of differences.